2025

 September 25-26: Visit to the University of Liverpool (the whole team) for a workshop with the project The Human Remains: Digital Library of British Mortuary Science and Investigation, directed by Dr Ruth Nugent.

 August 30-September 2: European Association of Archaeologists Annual Meetning, Belfast.
-Liv Nilsson Stutz presents the paper Handling Liminality.
-A Survey of Attitudes to Human Remains in Swedish Museums, in the session “From What Things Are to What Thing Ought to Be: Ethical Concerns on Archaological and Forensic Human Remains.”
-Nicole Crescenzi will act as a discussant for the roundtable “Roundtable session of the EAA Community on the Illicit Trade in Cultural Material”
+Liv Nilsson Stutz presented the paper Handling Liminality.
+A Survey of Attitudes to Human Remains in Swedish Museums, Sarah Tarlow presented the paper Sentenced to Display: Museums Ethics and the Human Remains of Criminals, and Rita Peyroteo Stjerna presented the paper The Multiple Ethics of Biomolecular Research on Human Remains: Researchers’ Perspectives, all in the session “From What Things Are to What Thing Ought to Be: Ethical Concerns on Archaological and Forensic Human Remains.”
+Nicole Crescenzi acted as a discussant for the roundtable “Roundtable session of the EAA Community on the Illicit Trade in Cultural Material”

 June 6-7: NUME, IX Ciclo di Studi Medievali 2023, Florence.
 Nicole Crescenzi presents the paper “La musealizzazione dei resti umani di Leopoli-Cencelle (VT)”.